btorreskunai/Kunai-handbook/1. Welcome To Kunai/F. Orientation.md

 ## First Day

 HR will meet with the new hire at the start of his or her first day of work to review any applicable new hire information and processes including, but not limited to, reviewing new-hire paperwork, preparing key cards, reviewing benefits and payment information, and reviewing the new hire presentation and employee handbook.

-Key administrative policies to be covered on the first day include:
+**Key administrative policies to be covered by HR on the first day include:**

 - Anti-harassment
 - Pay periods